S3gmentati0nFault/S3gmentati0nFault/README.md

 - <a href="https://github.com/S3gmentati0nFault/Algoweb">Algoweb</a> 🗺️ <br>
   Doing my spin of the material provided by Sebastiano Vigna for the course of Algoritmica Per Il Web at Unimi (2022/2023 edition) -->

-In my spare time I play the bass (really badly) and work on my podcast (<a href="https://www.youtube.com/@overhear173/videos">Overhear Podcast</a>).
+In my spare time I enjoy watching movies and trying to do something productive with my life.

 ### Latest releases 📯
 In the following section I leave the links to the latest releases for my projects (from older to newer).
-- Minor release for my Web Algorithmics lecture notes -> <a href="https://github.com/S3gmentati0nFault/Algoweb/releases/tag/versione_1.2">Algoweb 1.2</a>
 - Major release for my Autoencoders project -> <a href="https://github.com/S3gmentati0nFault/autoencoders/releases/tag/Major">Autoencoders</a>
 - Major release for my bachelor thesis -> <a href="https://github.com/S3gmentati0nFault/Tesi-triennale/releases/tag/Major">Tesi-triennale</a>
 - Beta release for the notes I wrote for Cloud computing technologies -> <a href="https://github.com/S3gmentati0nFault/Cloudy-notes/releases/tag/First-release">Cloudy-notes</a>
 - Major release for my Web Algorithmics lecture notes -> <a href="https://github.com/S3gmentati0nFault/Algoweb/releases/tag/versione_2.0">Algoweb 2.0</a>
+- Release of the "research-paper" for the cloud computing technologies course -> <a href="https://github.com/S3gmentati0nFault/cct-paper/releases/tag/final">cct-paper 1.0</a>